xananya06/CS-506/README.md

 Bureau of Community Engagement saw a growth between 2022-2024 and from 2024-2025, a cut in budget has been observed.

-The below diagram highlights the increase/decrease in budgets across departments between 2024-2025
+The below diagram highlights the increase/decrease in budgets across departments between 2024-2025 (X-axis Scaled 0-1)

 ![alt text](./Plots/2024_2025_Department_Budget_Change.png)